rochaandre/jenkins_using_oracle_linux/readme.md

     ```bash
     docker build -t your-image-name .  # The '.' indicates the Dockerfile is in the current directory

+    # this script remove all container and images - USE ONLY in a LAB SYSTEM.
+    docker container rm -f $(docker container ls -qa)
+    docker image rm -f $(docker image ls -q)

+    mkdir /docker/jenkins -p
+    cd /docker/jenkins
+    # create/copy template for Dockerfile use the file from this github
+    vi Dockerfile

+    # build the image locally
+    docker build -t jenkins_oracle_linux -f Dockerfile .

     ```
     Replace `your-image-name` with a descriptive name for your image (e.g., `my-app-image`).

 2.  **Run the Container:**

     ```bash
-    docker run -p 8080:8080 -v data:/app/data your-image-name
+    docker run -d -p 8080:8080 -p 50000:50000 --restart=on-failure --name jenkins_oracle_linux jenkins_oracle_linux
     ```

     *   `-p 8080:8080`: Maps port 8080 on the host to port 8080 in the container (change if your application uses a different port).
     *   `-v data:/app/data`: Mounts a volume.
 This maps the `data` directory on your host to `/app/data` inside the container.
-This is crucial for data persistence.
+    *   This is crucial for data persistence.
 If your application doesn't need persistent storage, you can omit the `-v` flag.

+      # This will use current path for jenkins work_dir
+    ```bash
+      docker run -d -p 8080:8080 -p 50000:50000 --restart=on-failure -v /docker/jenkins:/jenkins --name jenkins jenk
+    ```

+3.  **Check process inside of a running container:**

+    ```bash
+    docker exec --user jenkins -it jenkins_oracle_linux /bin/bash
+    ```

 #### Using Docker Compose